wegnerce/taxomias/README.md

   within this object, we have imported the protein sequence to accession version number mappings into acc_taxid and we created indices to improve the performance of the sqlite3 database.

 4. What is still missing is the underlying NCBI taxonomy database and the mapping of taxonomic identifiiers to available      genomes.
-To set up these two components of taxomias we will use the ``` setup_taxomias.py ``` script and call it as follows:
+To set up these two components of TAXOMIAS we will use the ``` setup_taxomias.py ``` script and call it as follows:
 __NOTE:__ Again, the import takes a bit of time.

   ``` shell